shab-am/Empower-AI/README.md

 We specialize in uncovering hidden opportunities in renewable energy stocks, identifying promising investments that others might overlook.

 ## **Tech Stack**
-- **Intel OneAPI AI Analytics Toolkit**: Optimizes machine learning and numerical computations, especially for large datasets and performance-intensive tasks like technical analysis.
+- **OneAPI AI Analytics Toolkit**: Optimizes machine learning and numerical computations, especially for large datasets and performance-intensive tasks like technical analysis.
-- **One DAAL**: intel data analytics library for analysis of stocks
+- **One DAAL**: Data analytics library for analysis of stocks

 - **Python**: Core programming language used to build the entire backend logic and data handling of the web app.